 If you are a resident of Washington State and are about to purchase dental insurance, this article will help you:

-A review of eight Washington dental plans from three of the largest insurance companies (MetLife, Guardian Direct, and Renaissance Dental) in the state found that the average premium quote for a 30 year-old living in Seattle was $37.93.
-The least expensive plan was MetLife's TakeAlong Dental Low PPO, which cost $20.69 a month.
-The highest, in contrast, was Guardian Direct's Advantage Achiever.
-This plan charged $53.86 a month in premiums.
+A review of seven Washington dental plans from three of the largest insurance companies (MetLife, Guardian Direct, and Renaissance Dental) in the state found that the average premium quote for a 33 year-old living in Spokane was $38.71.
+The least expensive plan was a PPO dental insurance plan, Guardian Direct’s Advantage Starter, which cost $26.41 a month.
+This plan had a 6-month waiting period on basic dental services (preventive care was available immediately) and the plan did not cover major dental procedures.
+The plan with the highest premium among the seven reviewed was Guardian Direct's Advantage Achiever.
+This plan charged $53.86 a month for its coverage.

 If you are interested in which of these plans are bestsellers in the state, see the section immediately below.
 To see all available plans in your area, visit our home page and compare dental plans.